A look inside the Trump administration approach to artificial intelligence

-"I think we think of A.I. as primarily a bunch of the software geeks who are out there coding somewhere, but there's real hardware involved," says Neil Chilson.
+"I think we think of AI as primarily a bunch of the software geeks who are out there coding somewhere, but there's real hardware involved," said Neil Chilson.

 Interview transcript: